Avoiding the Pitfalls of Vanity Metrics

-While it might look like it’s constantly climbing upwards, it’s optimised to grow to a local maxima, and to never find the true maximum.
+While it might look like it’s constantly climbing upwards, it’s optimized to grow to local maxima, and never find the true maximum.
 There is always a better market, a new opportunity, and therefore a bigger true maximum.
 In order to find these true maximums, your organization needs to be willing to break out of the one they are optimizing for.
-Unfortunately, this can be uncomfortable for large, risk averse companies that are beholden to their shareholders or investors.
+Unfortunately, this can be uncomfortable for large, risk-averse companies that are beholden to their shareholders or investors.

 It’s essential for survival as well.
 Every company that ever did or does exist will one day go out of business.
 It’s just a matter of when.
 With so much change in the world, companies have to be adaptable to survive longer than their competitors.